JioTV-Go/jiotv_go/docs/usage/windows.md

 Welcome to JioTV Go, your gateway to a seamless TV streaming experience on Windows!
 Follow these straightforward steps to get started without delving into technical complexities:

+> Use [automatic install script](../get_started.md#automatic-installation-recommended) to install JioTV Go on Windows.
+>
+> If you want to install manually, follow the steps below:

 <div class="warning">

 We assume that you have already downloaded the [latest release of JioTV Go](../get_started.md#pre-built-binaries) for Windows.
 If not, please download it before proceeding.